Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Introduction

-Fast forward to 2025, and the storage landscape is undergoing another dramatic shift.
-The explosive growth of AI workloads is driving demand for petabyte-scale working sets and increasingly diverse data access patterns.
-This has led to major industrial trends, such as work discussed in NVIDIA’s Storage-Next research efforts~\cite{qureshi2023gpu, ParkSamplingGNNGPU24, NVIDIA2025s73012}, on unlocking the full potential of NAND flash memory, not just as a capacity tier, but as a high-throughput, cost-effective extension of memory.
-In response, SSD vendors are making substantial R\&D investments in developing {\bf Storage-Next SSDs} that promise a 10$\times$ increase in IOPS per dollar, with scalable IOPS behavior that boosts performance as access block sizes shrink (e.g., 50M IOPS at 512B, 10M IOPS at 4KB)~\cite{nikkei-xtech-11065, digitimes2025samsung3dnand}.
-In parallel, the HBF~(high-bandwidth flash) initiative~\cite{SanDisk2025_HBFKeynote} recently announced by SanDisk and SK hynix sets a target of 1TB/s throughput per NAND flash stack, signaling a clear industry roadmap toward flash devices with bandwidth approaching that of HBM.
-Unlike past waves of non-volatile memories~(NVM) that faced fundamental material/device roadblocks, these efforts build on mature NAND flash technology, offering a plausible path to elevate NAND flash memory from a capacity tier toward an active tier of the memory hierarchy.
+As we fast forward to 2025, the storage landscape is undergoing another major shift.
+The rapid expansion of AI workloads is driving petabyte-scale working sets and highly diverse access patterns.
+This demand has fueled industry efforts such as NVIDIA's \textit{Storage-Next}\textsuperscript{TM}~\cite{qureshi2023gpu, ParkSamplingGNNGPU24, NVIDIA2025s73012}, which aims to unlock the full potential of NAND flash as a high-throughput, cost-effective extension of memory.
+In parallel, SSD vendors are investing heavily in developing {\bf Storage-Next SSDs} that deliver up to 10$\times$ higher IOPS per dollar, scaling efficiently as access granularity shrinks (e.g., 50M~IOPS at~512B vs. 10M~IOPS at~4KB)~\cite{nikkei-xtech-11065, digitimes2025samsung3dnand}.
+Complementing these advances, the HBF~(high-bandwidth flash) initiative~\cite{SanDisk2025_HBFKeynote} by SanDisk and SK~hynix targets 1TB/s per flash stack, signaling an industry trajectory toward NAND with bandwidth nearing that of HBM.
+Unlike prior NVM~(non-volatile memory) waves hindered by material and device limits, these developments build on mature NAND technology, making flash a plausible candidate for elevation from a capacity tier to an active tier of the memory hierarchy.